mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 * [Kubewatch, an example of Kubernetes custom controller](https://docs.bitnami.com/tutorials/kubewatch-an-example-of-kubernetes-custom-controller/)
 * [Build a Kubernetes Operator in six steps](https://developers.redhat.com/articles/2021/09/07/build-kubernetes-operator-six-steps)
 * [How to write Kubernetes custom controllers in Go](https://medium.com/speechmatics/how-to-write-kubernetes-custom-controllers-in-go-8014c4a04235)

+## Feedback

+Have I misprepresented anything?
+[Submit a PR](https://github.com/mdb/mdb.github.io) if you have improvement ideas.